mattsherwood87/CoNNECT/docs/source/index.rst

 Welcome to the WSU's Center of Neuroimaging and Neuro-Evaluation of Cognitive Technologies
 ##################################

-**CoNNECT** houses an 3.0-Tesla Philips Ingenia Cx MRI system with focused neuroimaging research applications.
+**CoNNECT** houses a 3.0-Tesla Philips Ingenia Cx MRI system with focused neuroimaging research applications.
 This documentation describes the Data Management and Analysis pipelines that have been developed to ensure minimal data loss, expedited data processing and rapid project development.

-This is a test.

 .. figure:: ./_images/WSU_3T_Ingenia_Cx.jpg